nooku/guides.nooku.org/get-started/your-first-todo-list-view.md

     </ul>
 ```

-This code will render an unordered list and for each post in `$item` it will render a list item with the post id, title, and the text of the post.
+This code will render an unordered list and for each entity in `$items` object it will render a `<li>` element with the Todo Item's id, title, and its description.

 ![My Nooku Powered Todo List](/resources/images/todotutorial/front-end-view.png)

 Some important notes about our code:

 1. We are using PHP short tags: